 Design and Construction of Polymeric Cables:

 This concentric wire design is mainly used in the LV electricity distribution network.
-Where the armoured design were primarily used in the industrial applications.
-Polyethylene and PVC were shown to be unacceptable for use as general MV cable insulation in the years following the 1960’s.
-Because, their thermoplastic nature resulted in significant temperature limitations.
+Where the armoured design was primarily used in industrial applications.
+Polyethylene and PVC were shown to be unacceptable for use as general MV cable insulation in the years following the 1960s.
+Because their thermoplastic nature resulted in significant temperature limitations.
 The XLPE and EPR were required in order to give the required properties.
 They allowed higher operating and short circuit temperatures within the cable.
-It had an advantage of easier jointing and terminating than for paper-insulated cables.
+It had the advantage of easier jointing and terminating than for paper-insulated cables.
 This meant that in some applications a smaller conductor size could be considered than had previously been possible in the paper insulated case.

 This comprises extruded semiconducting layers immediately under and outside the individual XLPE or EPR insulation layer.
 A metallic layer in contact with the outer semiconducting layer.
 The semiconducting layers are polymeric materials containing a high proportion of carbon.
 This carbon gives an electrical conductivity well below that of a metallic conductor.
 But well above that required for an insulating material.

 These charge transfers result in erosion of the insulation surface and premature breakdown.
 In order to achieve intimate contact, the insulation and screens are extruded during manufacture as an integral triple layer and this is applied to the individual conductor in the same operation.
 The inner layer is known as the conductor screen and the outer layer is known as the core screen or dielectric screen.